Though the summer and fall months produce bountiful harvests in Eden Valley, growing food in winter and spring can be challenging.

 The greenhouses were manufactured by Colorado-based Nexus Greenhouses and purchased from a grower in Weld County.
 Over a period of six months, Sunrise Ranch community members dismantled the setup and brought the equipment to Sunrise Ranch.
 Reconstructing the materials took several more months, but the result was five large greenhouses ready to grow!

 Special features of the greenhouse include evaporative cooling, a boiler for radiant floor heating, overhead heating and a power system outfitted for supplemental light ballasts for the plants during the off season.
-The fluorescent lights could potentially be replaced with LED lighting as a way to conserve energy.
-Solar and wind power could also replace the traditional gas heating.

 The old greenhouse remains standing as a seed-starting greenhouse, which allows us to maximize our space in the five big greenhouses for transplanting and growing.
 Also, in the small greenhouse, interns may learn how to operate a full-size greenhouse with projects such as seed collection, sprouting and transplanting.